VBernasconi/digital_musicology/milestone3.md

 | 9            | Apr.
 1987 – Jun.
 1987  | more 4/4                                        |
 | 10           | Oct.
 1989 – Mar.
 1990  | long duration, more 4/4                         |

-From a brief overview, one can easily see the gentle decrease of popularity of country music, which is strongly related to the American culture.
-This decrease lets place to rock, which can be understood as an aperture to international culture, as this genre find great influences and production centers in Europe as well.
-This ‘internalization’ of the culture might find its roots in the rising mundialization phenomenon that is a direct effect of arising diffusion tools, such as television.
+The above table is a summary of matching dates and feature changes.
+However, it seems difficult to find direct events that could have impacted these changes.
+In terms of music styles, from a brief overview one can easily see the gentle decrease of popularity of country music, which is strongly related to the American culture.
+This decrease gradually let place to rock, which can be understood as an opening to international culture, as this genre find great influences and production centers in Europe as well.
+This ‘internalization’ of musical culture might find its roots in the rising globalisation phenomenon that is a direct effect of arising diffusion tools, such as television.
 Further research could thus be conducted toward this phenomenon in order to better understand the evolution of musical trends.
 Indeed, it seems from a first approach quite difficult to link specific historical events with feature changes that occurred in the studied period of time.
 Another approach would be to apprehend these changes more globally and understand the evolution of a society not only from a perspective of specific social events that might have taken place, but also it terms of technical progress and changes that transformed the everyday life of citizens and the way population changed its consumption of music and cultural products.

 #### 2. Musical genres